JerMej1s/tic_tac_toe_challenge/README.md

 On the computer player's turn, the program will choose a move based on the following prioritized criteria:
   * A move that results in an immeditate win for the computer player.
-  * A move that blocks an opponent from winning on their next turn.
+  * A move that blocks an opponent's win on their next turn.
   * A random available center or corner cell on the board.
   * A random available cell.